 2. Scroll down to the last part called “Current Cron Jobs”.

-4. Editing makes not should the correct automatic tools, therefore it may be simpler to copy the Command, remove the cron job, and recreate this.
+4. Edit and make the correct automatic tools, therefore it may be simpler to copy the Command, remove the Cron job, and recreate this.

-What do you set to the cron job Command?
+What do you set on the Cron job Command?

 Bold sections must be replaced-